 Students read poetry, nonfiction prose, and short fiction from various periods of American history, from exploration and settlement through the rise of the nation to the cataclysmic Civil War.

-Prerequisite: ENGL 200 or ENGL 201.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201.

 Offered: As needed.